 GRAAHI will work towards increasing minority applications to health care curriculum, as well as assisting those minority students in successful completion of those courses.
 Current health care professionals need to be proactive and attend cultural competency training even if not required by their health care employer.
 Remember, becoming culturally competent is a life long journey and something to strive for, not a one time class where you will learn only a small part of what cultural competency is but an ongoing process.

 Also, in addition to gaining intentional class training, it is highly recommended to make competency a professional skill.
-In so doing, it recommended to take certain steps in building the strong holds, and importance of being culturally competent.
+To achieve this, it is recommended to take certain steps in building the strong holds, and importance of being culturally competent.
 Thus, to enable and empower meeting the health needs of patients in the public health sector.